 It is important to understand the concept of the average rate of return as it is used by investors to make decisions based on the likely amount of return expected from an investment.
 Based on this, an investor can decide whether to enter into an investment or not.
 Further, investors use this return for ranking the assets and eventually make the investment as per the ranking and include them in the portfolio.

-In cases of projects, an investor uses the metric to check whether or not the average rate of return is higher than the required rate of return, which is a positive signal for the investment.
+In projects, an investor uses the metric to check whether or not the average rate of return is higher than the required rate of return, which is a positive signal for the investment.
 Again, for mutually exclusive projects, an investor accepts the one with the highest return.
 In short, the higher the return, the better is the asset.

 This has been a guide to what is the Average Rate of Return.
 Here we discuss how to calculate the Average Rate of Return and its formula and practical examples and a downloadable excel template.
 You can learn more about Accounting from the following articles –